jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ![](Resources/nested-submodules.png)

 ^ For the longest time, GitHub for Mac imported dependencies exclusively through Git submodules and Xcode subprojects.
-This works well until your two or more of your dependencies have a shared dependency.
+This works well until two or more of your dependencies have a shared dependency.

 ---